Albuquerque Muslims help bid to keep killings suspect jailed

 Police have named Syed, 51, as the primary suspect in Ahmadi's death and in the fatal shooting of another man in early August.
 Authorities already have charged him with two counts of murder in the deaths of two other Muslim men in recent weeks.

+Albuquerque police on Thursday released two brief videos showing part of Syed’s arrest.
+The footage from body-worn cameras includes an 18-second clip of Syed face-down on the ground as officers tell him to put his hands behind his back.
+He appears to tell them he does not speak English as they put him in handcuffs.

+In the other clip, he is shown walking from the back of a police cruiser into the department's headquarters.
+He wore a striped long-sleeved shirt, dark pants and sandals.

-Syed was detained this week and is scheduled to appear in court Monday, when a state judge will consider a motion by prosecutors seeking to detain Syed without bond pending trial.
+Syed is scheduled to appear in court Monday, when a state judge will consider a motion by prosecutors seeking to detain Syed without bond pending trial.
 Prosecutors have argued that Syed is dangerous and that no conditions of release will ensure the community's safety.

 Syed denied any connection to the crimes that shook the city and its small Muslim community after he was arrested during a traffic stop, saying he was heading to Houston to find a new home for his family over fear about the killings.